 * Waist circumference size is less accurate in some situations, including pregnancy, medical conditions where

 there is distension of the abdomen, and for certain groups such as Aboriginal and Torres Strait Islander

 peoples, South Asian, Chinese and Japanese adults.
 Waist measurements should only be used for adults to check

 their risk of developing a chronic disease

-an approved Pharmacy 777 store.
+an approved Member Plus pharmacy provider.
 Benefits are paid up to service and annual limits.
 Other terms and conditions